 How can you make the most out of these winter benefits?
 We’ve got you!

-Make Your Home Warm and Inviting – The outside is cold and a tad dreary most of the winter.
+- Make Your Home Warm and Inviting – The outside is cold and a tad dreary most of the winter.
 The best way to show off your home is by making it cozy, warm, and welcoming.
 Use technology like a smart thermostat to make sure your home’s temperature is set to an ideal spot so that your potential buyers warm up as soon as they step inside.
 Once the showing is complete you can remotely turn the temperature back down in order to save money.
 You also need to make sure it’s not too hot.
 Too hot feels stifling and uncomfortable.
 Remember the buyers are most likely already dressed for outside.
 Just keep the inside comfortable, 65 degrees is a good place to start.

 So, go ahead – sell your home in the winter!
 You have nothing to lose.
 And it could really improve your chances of selling your home.
 You have less competition and more serious buyers.
 So why not?
-Talk to a local real estate agent in your area today for more info!
+Talk to one of our agents about selling your house.

 Here are some additional resources on Selling a House in Winter.